florae123/taxi-simulator-lab/README.md

 7. Press **Deploy** in the right upper corner of the Node-RED Editor page.

 ---
-## 2.4 Configure the ObjectStorage Nodes inside the Node-RED "Configure-Blob for ObjectStorage" Tab and "Taxi-Simulation" Tab
+## 2.3 Configure the ObjectStorage Nodes inside the Node-RED "Configure-Blob for ObjectStorage" Tab and "Taxi-Simulation" Tab <a name="part2-3"></a>

 You have to configure the credentials of the ObjectStorage usage inside Node-RED